Graylog2/documentation/pages/upgrade/graylog-2.1.rst

 Collector Sidecar
 -----------------

 The network changes are reflected in the Sidecar configuration as well and should be adopted.
-However it's still possible to use the old API port by setting it explictly.
+However it's still possible to use the old API port by setting it explicitly.
 In case a mass deployment is too hard to change, just run the following to switch back to the old REST API port (OVA based installation)::

   sudo graylog-ctl set-listen-address --service rest --address http://0.0.0.0:12900